HaydenSookchand/docs/Git_Ignore.md

-# How to get your nodeule modules ignored by git
+# How to get your node modules ignored by git

 touch .gitignore && echo "node_modules/" >> .gitignore